Ports, Marinas & Harbours from Ramsgate Royal Harbour to the Isles of Scilly.

 Eastbourne Marina

 Sovereign Harbour in Eastbourne offers top facilities, a full-service boatyard, and waterfront dining.Located on the East Sussex coast, this marina is ideal for yacht and motorboat cruising or fishing, with secure locked berths and storage options.
-Enjoy easy access to east coast ports and cross-Channel excursions.
+Enjoy easy access to Channel ports and cross-Channel excursions.

 Brighton Marina